vollmerk/gitlab-puppet-webhook/README.md

 system or the [OTRS](https://www.otrs.com/) ticketing system and attempting to update the tickets based on the commit message.

-This application also helps you transition from a monolithic repo to the R10K module profile/role methodology by supporting a 'legacy' repo that is checked out into a defined directory within the environment when it's update.
-So that you can smoothly transition from one to the other.

-Environments are based on branch name, however in legacy mode the 'production' branch of the legacy environment is always pulled regardless of committed branch.

 Operations are all logged to /var/log/webhook-puppet.log by default.
 In order for this to work the user that is running the HTTP server must have its SSH Key listed as a 'deploy' key on all of the repos that it will need to clone, and must have